 The Team often scavenged road kill or other dead carucuses for interesting parts.
 Sculls could be buried and dug up later to become part of an art project or other more dubious purposes.
 This is a gruesome but an interesting process and it is the reason I carry latex gloves in my glove compartment and a nice sharp pocket knife in my bag as an adult.
 You never know when they might come in handy for collection of a specimen.

 Somewhere in this world there exists a 8mm film of Todd chasing Stephanie around a beach with a scull he had wrenched off a huge, very dead elegant seal.
 The spinal colmum still dangling as he runs unable to catch her because he is laughing so hard.
 When no such natural find was available it turned out that it was easy to locate and buy many suspect items at flee markets.

 This honor of ‘random packages of goodness’ was bestowed on any member of Team Squeam and it was a right of passage to give or receive such items.

 Club activates included frequent trips South down Highway One, twenty miles past Big Sur to a specific camp ground.

 A place I always called ”Plastic Sur” as a small child.
-Member activities also included weekend surfing expeditions, fossil hunting, hang gliding, jade hunting, wind surfing, spear fishing, tied pooling etc.
+Member activities also included weekend surfing expeditions, fossil hunting, hang gliding, jade hunting, wind surfing, spear fishing, tide pooling, etc.